Pitu/Kuro/README.md

 - Make that the `del` command also deletes the file associated with the sticker.

 - Make the `/sticker list` website less cancer.

-## Known Bugs

-- If you open an attachment from discord in a browser window and use that link as the source for `/sticker add` it fails.
-No idea why.